theirishkiwi/picked_organic/site/content/products/_index.md

 ---
-title: Our Coffee
+title: Our veg
 type: products
 image: /img/products-jumbotron.jpg
-heading: What we offer
+heading: Our veg
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+  Picked Organic is the ultimate spot for food lovers who care about their food’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro: